 Lights, furnitures or whole sceneries… everything can be changed in no time.
 And everything can be “live”, with physics emulation, particles effects and mostly anything you can imagine.
 With a few previously designed set of lights and ambients, you can record unlimited videos combining all elements with highest render quality.

 Focus on Workflow

-From the beginning we wanted to offer not just a technical solution, but a business solution focused on productivity.
-In other words, we want users to spend time playing with the characters and creating content, and not setting up the environment and adjusting parameters.
+From the beginning we wanted to offer not just a technical solution, but a solution focused on productivity.
+In other words, we want users to spend time playing creating content with the characters, and not setting up the environment and adjusting parameters.

 Defining the right workflow (or animation pipeline) is an important part of the team work.
 In these videos we have defined two basic workflows that would allow an small team to generate even several videos per week.